bradyhouse/house/fiddles/bash/fiddle-0077-Meteor/README.markdown

 ### Creation Date

-05-16-16
+05-17-16

 ### Location

-Chicago, IL
+Angular 2 Summit @ Chicago

 ### Description

 Today I attended an all day session at the [Chicago Angular 2 Summit](https://angularsummit.com/conference/chicago/2016/05/home) on [Meteor.js](https://angularsummit.com/conference/chicago/2016/05/session?id=35669).
-Although I have my questions regarding the merits (and longevity) of this framework, it is infact a fun framework to play with.
-This fiddle explores the how to automate the initial setup of a meteor POC.
+Although I have my questions regarding the merits (and longevity) of this framework, it is in fact a fun framework to play with.
+This POC explores how to automate the initial setup of a meteor POC.

 ### Tags